thibaudmerlin/IntuneComplianceNotification-template/README.md

 - Clone this repository
 - *Optional : Create the env. variable for pipeline

-## 4. Customize the files for the customer and deploy the function
+## 3. Customize the files for the customer and deploy the function
 - Connect VSCode to the GitHub repo
 - Add desired paramters in the confqry.json (respect the schema)
-    - You can use online images, just replace image path with http path
+    - You can use online images, just replace image path with http path (hero and/or logo)
-    - You can use special letters in text, in this case encode your string in Base64 and put the encoded string in the json instead of the text, then follow the procedure in the remediationScript to allow this
 - Deploy the function to UAT by using Azure Functions:Deploy to Slot... in VSCode
 - If tests are ok, deploy it to PRD by using Azure Functions:Deploy to Function App... in VSCode
 - Gather the function URI and save it
 - Change variable in remediation scripts ($client, $funcUri)

+## 4. Package the app and deploy it to devices
 ## 5. Create the proactive remediation in Intune
 - Create a proactive remediation with these parameters :
     - Execute in User Context : Yes
     - Execute in Powershell64bits : Yes
-- Assign it and don't forget to setup the schedule (at least once a day, better each 3hours)
+- Assign it and don't forget to setup the schedule (each hour)
 - Grab a coffee and wait :)
 # Folder overview
+- complianceTask contains all files to be packaged to deploy an app in Intune to register all desired scheduled tasks
 - function-app contains the function app code that will be deployed to Azure
 - proactive-remediation contains the code that will be packaged and deployed via Intune ProActive Remediation
 - tests contains the pester tests to be used for interactive testing OR ci/cd deployment